marklogic-community/newrelic-plugin/README.rst

 It is recommended to initiate plugin as a background task, run via a scheduler (ex. cron job) or using any other approach appropriate for your environment.

-Running with -h flag will emit usage instructions for the running plugin.
+Running with -h flag will emit usage instructions for running plugin.

     ``newrelic_marklogic.py -h``